dougeby/IntuneDocs/intune/create-compliance-policy.md

 - Use the following subscriptions:

   - Intune
-  - Intune compliance doesn't use Azure Active Directory (AD).
-If you use conditional access, then you need Azure AD Premium edition.
+  - If you use conditional access, then you need Azure Active Directory (AD) Premium edition.
 [Azure Active Directory pricing](https://azure.microsoft.com/pricing/details/active-directory/) lists what you get with the different editions.
+Intune compliance doesn't require Azure AD.

 - Use a supported platform: